Nicolasalx/Antman/README.md

 ----------------------------------------------------------------------------------------
 # Antman
 Description
 The goal of this project is to compress data using lossless compression techniques.
-You will write two programs: __antman__ and giantman.
+You will write two programs: '__antman__' and '__giantman__'.
 The antman binary will take a file as input and compress it, while the giantman binary will take a compressed file as input and translate it back to its original state.

 ## Compilation
 The project can be compiled using the Makefile, with the following rules: